 What Is a Construction Punch List?

-The list is usually made by the owner, architect or designer, and general contractor, while they tour and visually inspect the project.
+The owner, architect or designer, and general contractor usually make the list while they tour and visually inspect the project.

 Most often, the items are minor issues, like scratches and markings on walls and floors from construction, but it may also include items that were done incorrectly and require rework.

-Punch lists may even include brand-new items that were not included in the original project specifications.
-Sometimes during the walk-through, the owner may identify some changes they’d prefer and then agree with the general contractor to add new scope and cost to the project.
+Punch lists may even include brand-new items not included in the original project specifications.
+Sometimes, during the walk-through, the owner may identify some changes they’d prefer and then agree with the general contractor to add new scope and cost to the project.
+In these cases, a change order will be necessary to update the project contract.

-Once the full punch list is compiled, the general contractor will assign work to the right subcontractor(s) and they will work through each item until the list is completed.
-For large projects, the punch list may be hundreds, even thousands, of items and can take weeks to complete.
+Once the punch list is compiled, the general contractor will assign work to the right subcontractor(s), who will work through each item until the list is completed.
+For large projects, the punch list may be hundreds or even thousands of items and can take weeks to complete.

 RELATED TERMS